-On receipt of your complaint about the alleged failure of a body holding your personal biometric data to comply with the Scottish Biometrics Commissioner's Code of Practice we will adopt the following three-stage complaint handling process.
+28. On receipt of your complaint about the alleged failure of a body holding your personal biometric data to comply with the Scottish Biometrics Commissioner's Code of Practice we will follow the following two-stage complaint handling process.

 - We will acknowledge receipt of your complaint within three working days. - We will record your complaint and initial assessment.
 Where appropriate, we will seek to discuss the complaint with you so that we have a full understanding of all relevant circumstances.
-If your complaint does not relate to our statutory area of responsibility, we will advise you immediately and conclude our involvement.6 - We will allocate your complaint for investigation and provide you with the name of the member of staff designated as 'investigating officer' who will be investigating your complaint.
+If your complaint does not relate to our statutory area of responsibility, we will advise you immediately and conclude our involvement.7 - We will allocate your complaint for investigation and provide you with the name of the member of staff designated as 'investigating officer' who will be investigating your complaint.
 In most cases, we will seek to complete our investigation within thirty working days.
 If this is not possible, we will tell you, agree a revised timescale, and keep you updated on progress. - We will contact the public body you think may be breaching the Code of Practice in respect of the holding of your personal biometric data and seek any information we require to investigate your complaint.
 We may contact you for further information.

-Following our investigation, the findings will be presented by the investigating officer to the Commissioner who will make a written determination on whether there has been a breach of the Code of Practice. - A copy of this written determination will be provided to you explaining the decision.
-We will notify you in writing of the outcome of our investigation as soon as the Commissioner determines whether there has been a breach of the Code of Practice. - If the Commissioner determines that there has been a breach of the Code of Practice, then in accordance with the provisions of Section 20 (1) of the Scottish Biometrics Commissioners Act 2020 the Commissioner must prepare and publish a report about that failure unless the Commissioner considers that it is sufficiently minor not to merit it.
-Any such report will identify any organisational learning but will not disclose the personal identity or details of the complainer.
+- Following our investigation, the findings will be presented by the investigating officer to the Commissioner who will personally make a written determination on whether there has been a breach of the Code of Practice. - A copy of this written determination will be provided to you explaining the decision.
+We will notify you in writing of the outcome of our investigation as soon as the Commissioner determines whether there has been a breach of the Code of Practice.

-6 For example, we do not have statutory powers to investigate criminal complaints.
+7 For example, we do not have statutory powers to investigate criminal complaints.
 If a complaint is made to us of a criminal nature we will refer it to the appropriate public body.